Rahul15205/leetcode-ai-extension/README.md

 4. Click "Load unpacked" and select the extension folder
 5. The extension icon should appear in your Chrome toolbar

-### Option 2: Manual Installation
+### Option 2: Install from Source

-1. Download the extension files
+1. Clone this repository: `git clone https://github.com/yourusername/leetcode-ai-extension.git`
 2. Follow the same steps as Option 1

 ## Setup